scipy-india/proposal-reviewing/README.md

-# SciPy India meet-up proposal submitting and reviewing
+# SciPy India Community Calls

-For submitting and reviewing meet-up proposals
+Welcome!
+This repository serves to coordinate submissions and reviews of proposals for the SciPy India Community Calls.

-Submit your proposals for upcoming SciPy India meet-ups at : https://github.com/SciPy-India/proposal-reviewing/issues/new?template=talk-proposal.yaml
+If you have a proposal to share, please submit it at: https://github.com/scipy-india/proposal-reviewing/issues/new?template=talk-proposal.yaml

 Thank you :)